 Even those who have never been to Hawaii or Kauai are familiar with the word.
+The Aloha Spirit is so much more than a word.
 Most people know also that it is used in greeting both at the beginning and end of a meeting.
 Ah, but it’s so much more.
 It’s funny.
 Being from the UK originally and having spent 12 years in the US before moving to Kauai, I found it rather strange when everyone on the island used the word in greeting.
 It took me awhile before I was comfortable using Aloha as my standard greeting for hello and goodbye.
 As I write this post, I’m actually in the UK and now it’s hard not to say the word, it has become so much a part of my vocabulary.

 A ~ L ~ O ~ H ~ A